awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

     # Read input variable
     steps = params['steps']
     progress = params['progress']

     # Total num of steps we want the car to finish the lap, it will vary depends on the track length
     TOTAL_NUM_STEPS = 300

     # Initialize the reward with typical value
     reward = 1.0

     # Give additional reward if the car pass every 100 steps faster than expected
     if (steps % 100) == 0 and progress > (steps / TOTAL_NUM_STEPS) * 100 :
         reward += 10.0

-    return reward
+    return float(reward)
 ```

 ## track\_length<a name="reward-function-input-track_len"></a>